ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- sen e
-down here on business.
-&quot;She did?What kind of business are
-you on?&quot;
-&quot;Why, she wanted me to come down to
-Bostin, and look reound and find half a
-dozen of the biggest fules in Bestin, and
-bring &#x27;em up country to edicate &#x27;em; and
-I rather guess I&#x27;ve got my eye on &#x27;em
-neow,&quot; said the stranger, taking the whole
-crowd at a glance.
-The next moment he had the edge-stone
-to himself, where he quietly finished
-his doughnut  e
-T What part of a ship is like a farmer
-The tiller, I as res tw te sa

-LAnCaSter, OHio, ThurSDaY MOrninG, MARCh 11, 1858,

 Why dontt you take the Papers!
 Y NaTHariil y.
 WIlliss
 Why don&#x27;t you take the papers?